datocms/old-website/src/docs/plugins/sdk-reference.md

 title: SDK Reference
 ---

-If you require the script from the web without any module system you can include it like this:
+If you require the script from the web without any module system you can include the SDK like this:

 ```html
 <html lang="en">